Protea compacta: Leaves

-Leaves are ca. 100 mm in length, 50 mm in width; soft and pilose when young becoming leathery and glabrous with age; margins entire and often reddish; carried closely to the stems causing the stems to appear neat in appearance.
+Leaves are ca. in length, in width; soft and pilose when young becoming leathery and glabrous with age; margins entire and often reddish; carried closely to the stems causing the stems to appear neat in appearance.

 Flowers

-The blooms are pink and shaped like the bowl of a wineglass, the outer involucral bracts tending to fade towards the base; up to 120 mm long and up 90 mm in circumference, carried on long stems of ca. 500 mm in length with the bloom at the apex; usual flowering period is early to mid-winter, but may occasionally flower at other times.
+The blooms are pink and shaped like the bowl of a wineglass, the outer involucral bracts tending to fade towards the base; up to long and up in circumference, carried on long stems of ca. in length with the bloom at the apex; usual flowering period is early to mid-winter, but may occasionally flower at other times.
 The colour of the flowers can be quite variable in intensity, and a natural white variety does occur.
 The bracts are slightly translucent making the flowers particularly radiant when backlit by the sun.